Keeping Pet Ashes at Home After Pet Cremation

 Among options regarding what to do with a pet’s ashes, we find more and more pet parents choose to keep at least some portion in a pet cremation urn at home.
 A few concerns that come up are:

 - Will other pets in the home react to the presence of a cremation urn for pet ashes?
 Cremated ash generally does not have an odor.
 Although it’s unlikely that any remaining pets at home would have a reaction to the presence of their lost friend and companion’s ashes in an urn, expect a surviving pet to show signs of loss.
-This planning guide on What to Expect When you Receive Cremated Ash outlines a few things to anticipate when picking up the ashes of your cremated pet.
+Any reaction might have more to do with your signs of grief than the actual cremains and urn.
+This planning guide on What to Expect When you Receive Cremated Ashoutlines a few things to anticipate when picking up the ashes of your cremated pet.

 - What size cremation urn is the right size for your beloved pet?
 This depends on the size of Fido or Fiona.
 Product descriptions list cremation urn capacity in cubic inches.
 Each pound of before-death weight equals 1 cubic inch capacity.
 So, for a pet that weighed 30 pounds before death, look for an urn that lists a capacity of 30 cubic inches or more.
 For large breed dogs that weigh up to 195 pounds, there are large cremation urns such as the Classic Slate Pet Paw Urn.
 For any large animal, the Watercolor Rose Ceramic Pet Cremation Urn will hold the cremains of a pet that weighed up to 135 pounds.
 Browse our collection of pet cremation urns and search for by size (extra-small, small, medium, large).